stealjs/quick-start/README.md

 ## Instructions
-Prerequities: Ensure [Node.js](http://nodejs.org/) along with NPM and [grunt-cli](http://gruntjs.com/getting-started) are properly installed.
+Prerequities: Ensure [Node.js](http://nodejs.org/) along with NPM are properly installed.
 You will also need a webserver.
 If you don't have one, you can install this simple command-line [http-server](https://www.npmjs.com/package/http-server).

 ##### Clone
 Clone the repo.